-“How can I ensure that I will receive the appropriate training that will enable me to be a successful urologist?”
+You might be asking: “How can I ensure I receive the appropriate training that will enable me to be a successful urologist?”

-I completed my medical school training and my urology residency training at the Jacobs School of Medicine and Biomedical Sciences.
-After completing a fellowship at the University of Southern California, I returned to Buffalo as a faculty member of UBMD Urology and as the assistant program director for the urology residency program.
-I become the full-time program director after one year.
+I completed my medical school training and my urology residency at the Jacobs School of Medicine and Biomedical Sciences.
+After completing a fellowship at the University of Southern California, I returned to Buffalo as a faculty member and as the assistant program director for the urology residency program.
+I became the full-time program director after one year.
 I also practice with UBMD Urology.

-It is our philosophy that an extensive grounding in the cognitive and psychomotor skills of urology is essential for all residents irrespective of whether graduates seek to undertake fellowship training in basic research (for those anticipating a future academic career), seek to undertake clinical fellowship training or seek to enter clinical practice directly after residency.
+It is our philosophy that an extensive grounding in the cognitive and psychomotor skills of urology is essential for all residents irrespective of whether graduates seek to undertake fellowship training in basic research (for those anticipating a future academic career), plan to pursue clinical fellowship training or seek to enter clinical practice directly after residency.

 Through our carefully planned curriculum, our program provides in-depth experience in a variety of areas of urology.